jeffdruid/planpal/README.md

 | Integration with Social Media    | Integration for event sharing and friend invitations on social media platforms.                   |
 | Monetization Features            | Features like paid events, ticketing, or advertisements.                                          |
 | Gamification                     | Points, badges, or rewards for event participation and friend interactions.                       |

+## GitHub Projects, Milestones, and Issues

+### GitHub Projects
+GitHub Projects was used to manage and organize tasks.
+It provides a Kanban-style board that allows to visualize our workflow and track the progress of tasks.

+### Milestones
+Milestones are used to track the progress of significant phases in our project.
+Each milestone includes a set of issues that need to be completed to achieve the milestone goal.

+### Issues
+Issues are used to track tasks, enhancements, and bugs for the project.
+Each issue is assigned to a team member and linked to a milestone.

+For more details, visit the [GitHub Project](https://github.com/users/jeffdruid/projects/3) page.

 ## Troubleshooting
 - Password Reset: Users can reset their password via email if they forget it.